cbmongithub/chattr/README.md

 }
 ```

-Then all you have to do is import it wherever you'd like.
+Then import it wherever you'd like.
 For example, in your layout component:

 ```tsx
 // app/layout.tsx